apache/kylin/website/_docs23/tutorial/cube_build_job.md

    ![](/images/tutorial/1.5/Kylin-Cube-Build-and-Job-Monitoring-Tutorial/3 date.png)

-3. Click `Submit` to send the build request.
-After success, you will see the new job in the `Monitor` page.
+3. Click `Submit`, then you will see the new job in the `Monitor` page.

    ![](/images/tutorial/1.5/Kylin-Cube-Build-and-Job-Monitoring-Tutorial/4 jobs-page.png)

 4. The new job is in "pending" status; after a while, it will be started to run and you will see the progress by refresh the web page or click the refresh button.

    ![](/images/tutorial/1.5/Kylin-Cube-Build-and-Job-Monitoring-Tutorial/5 job-progress.png)

 5. Wait the job to finish.
 In the between if you want to discard it, click `Actions` -> `Discard` button.